 With Patrice in her dress we got some family shots outside with her Dad and her proud Grandmother.

-We met Michael at the church, after more temperature checks and sanitising of hands we had time to get some photos with his Dad and his brother.
+We met the groom, Michael at the church, after more temperature checks and sanitising of hands we had time to get some photos with his Dad and his brother.

 Michael and Patrice had their immediate family at the ceremony, specifically sisters and brothers, parents and grandmother.
 The only other people in the church was the Priest, and ourselves with everyone adhering to the regulations, two meters apart.